Alex's Swing Trading System

 From there, I focus on two main types of action:

-1. Buying weakness into a rising 21dma — when the trend is strong and a pullback gives me a high R/R entry at structure.
+Buying weakness or early strength confirmation into a rising 21dma — when the trend is strong and a pullback gives me a high R/R entry at structure.

-2. Buying strength on the reclaim of a declining or curling-up 21dma — especially after a broader pullback.
-That reclaim often marks the start of a new wave.
+Buying strength or weakness just after on the reclaim of a curling-up 21dma — especially after a broader pullback.
+That reclaim and initial backtest often mark the start of a new wave.

 The goal isn’t to predict — it’s to respond.
 Structure tells me when it’s safe.
 Price tells me when it’s time.